gchure/phd/docs/src/chapter_06/section_07_global_fit.md

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given $n$ independent measurements of the fold-change, the first term in can be written as
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Given $n$ independent measurements of the fold-change, the first term in @Eq:bayes_global can be written as
 $$
 \begin{aligned}
     f(D \mid \tilde{k}_A, \tilde{k}_I, \mathbf{\textbf{\textit{R}}},